elenacramer/nd00333-capstone/starter_file/README.md

 best_run=hyperdrive_run.get_best_run_by_primary_metric()
 best_run_metrics = best_run.get_metrics()
  ```
+For a complete code overview, we refer to the jypter notebook *automl.ipynb*.

 ### Results <a name="automl_result"></a>
 The best model from the automated ML run is *LightGBM* with mean absolute error (mae) of 32.376,38.
-Automated ML applied a MaxAbsScaler.

 The following screenshots shows the best run ID and mae:
 ![best_model](https://github.com/elenacramer/nd00333-capstone/blob/master/starter_file/automated_ml/screenshots/best_model.png)